satishsookun/user-management/README.md

 ## Development server

-  Copy and paste in your command prompt: git clone https://github.com/satishsookun/user-management-system.git `npm i` (to install all dependencies)
+  - Copy and paste in your command prompt: git clone https://github.com/satishsookun/user-management-system.git
+  - Git checkout master
+  -`npm i` (to install all dependencies)

-  Run `ng serve` for a dev server.
+  - Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Build